sswaringin/forko/readme.md

 `apply-utility($key: string, $value-key: string)`

-Grab the property and value of one of the `$gorko-config` utilities that the generator will generate a class for.
+Grab the property and value of one of the `$forko-config` utilities that the generator will generate a class for.

 #### Example